Run-J/DataStructure/AutoSchedulingOfTasks/README.md

 ## Demo

 ---

 ## Technology
+- **Languages:** C
-C, Data Structures, Linux, GCC, GDB, Makefile
+- **Tools:** GCC, GDB, Makefile
+- **Data Structures:** Hash Table, Linked List, BST, Manual Stack

 ---

-## Program vulnerable to what happens
-1. If the time are inserted in order, it will become linkedlist, the insertion time will become less efficient, so I can choose to use more efficient tree, such as AVL, red balck
-2. Validation is flawed, exam + review can continue to progress, automatically generated deadlines will lead to late.
-3. Input of documents may be incorrect due to punctuationl Still need a better validation.
+## Known Limitations
+1. **Inefficient BST Insertion:**
+   If tasks are inserted in order, the BST can degrade to a linked list, reducing efficiency.
+Switching to a self-balancing tree (e.g., AVL, Red-Black Tree) can improve performance.
+2. **Validation Issues:**
+   - Review scheduling for exams may conflict with task deadlines, leading to delays.
+   - Incorrectly formatted input files (e.g., punctuation errors) can cause errors.
+3. **Improved Validation Needed:**
+   Better validation mechanisms are required for document parsing and task scheduling.